 The discrete form of the ocean subgrid scale physics has been presented in §4.3 and §5.6.
 At the surface and bottom boundaries, the turbulent fluxes of momentum, heat and salt have to be defined.
 At the surface they are prescribed from the surface forcing (see Chap.
-6), while at the bottom they are set to zero for heat and salt, unless a geothermal flux forcing is prescribed as a bottom boundary condition (i.e. key_trabbl defined, see §4.4.3), and specified through a bottom friction parameterization for momentum (see §9.4).
+6), while at the bottom they are set to zero for heat and salt, unless a geothermal flux forcing is prescribed as a bottom boundary condition (i.e. key_trabbl defined, see §4.4.3), and specified through a bottom friction parameterisation for momentum (see §9.4).

-In this section we briefly discuss the various choices offered to compute the vertical eddy viscosity and diffusivity coefficients, A_u^{vm} , A_v^{vm} and A^{vT} (A^{vS}), defined at uw-, vw- and w-points, respectively (see §4.3 and §5.6).
+In this section we briefly discuss the various choices offered to compute the vertical eddy viscosity and diffusivity coefficients, A_u^{vm} , A_v^{vm} and A^{vT} (A^{vS}), defined at uw-, vw- and w- points, respectively (see §4.3 and §5.6).
 These coefficients can be assumed to be either constant, or a function of the local Richardson number, or computed from a turbulent closure model (either TKE or KPP formulation).
-The computation of these coefficients is initialized in zdfini.F90 module and performed in zdfric.F90, zdftke.F90 or zdfkpp.F90 modules.
-The trends due to the vertical momentum and tracer diffusion, including the surface forcing, are computed and added to the general trend in dynzdf.F90 and trazdf.F90 modules, respectively.
-These trends can be computed using either a forward time scheme (cpp variable np_zdfexp or a backward time scheme (default option) depending on the magnitude of the mixing coefficients used, and thus of the formulation used (see §3.4).
+The computation of these coefficients is initialized in the zdfini.F90 module and performed in the zdfini.F90, zdftke.F90 or zdfkpp.F90 modules.
+The trends due to the vertical momentum and tracer diffusion, including the surface forcing, are computed and added to the general trend in the dynzdf.F90 and trazdf.F90 modules, respectively.
+These trends can be computed using either a forward time stepping scheme (namelist parameter np_zdfexp =true) or a backward time stepping scheme (np_zdfexp =false) depending on the magnitude of the mixing coefficients, and thus of the formulation used (see §3.4).